 What Are Meme Stocks?

-A meme stock is a stock that becomes trendy at a rapid pace.
+A meme stock then becomes trendy at a rapid pace.

 Investors tend to buy them based on hype and emotion instead of logic and financial statistics.